-Japan is a country filled with delicious eats and their street food is especially appetizing.
+Japan is a country filled with delicious eats and their street food is especially appetizing - especially in summer!
 Yattai are small food stalls that can be found along Japanese streets and at festivals and you don’t want to miss out on the food they offer!
 These vendors offer an accessible and tasty selection of on-the-go dishes that are cheap, yet high-quality and delicious.
 Just be careful not to get carried away!

 The selection of food sold at yatai often varies between seasons.
 Yakiimo is usually found in winter, whereas kakigori is often sold in summer.
 The selection varies between regions of Japan as well.
 Here’s a selection of 12 of the most common and tastiest street foods to sample whilst in Japan.